 |“Work, damn you!”||A way of getting something which isn’t working, to start working there and then.|

 New Power Words can be added during play, if circumstances allow – for example, a desperate situation, where the character ends up trying to dominate the surroundings in desperation, to try to make something happen.
 Once a Power Word has been formed, it is always available for the future.
 However, GM agreement is needed to add new words to the list.

 Power Words cost 10pt, whether or not the character is a trained mage.

 (With acknowledgement to Justin Parsler for the concept)

-A PC can buy one or more skills for 1pt per skill level.
-The benefit this gives is that they will be exceptionally good at a particular skill or in a particular field.
-Had they been trained in Shadow, they would probably be considered the best on the Shadow at what they do.
-Within Sable and the Commonwealth, taking a skill means that you have studied that skill to the highest level available, and that you are considered enough of an expert that if people find out about your ability, they may wish for your advice and assistance in that field.
-There is no particular benefit to having more than one skill in a given subject.
+If a PC wishes to be exceptional at something, they can buy one or more skills for 1pt per skill.
+As an indication of what that means, had they been trained in Shadow, they would probably be considered the best on the Shadow at what they do.
+Within Sable and the Commonwealth (and the Courts for the Helgram Game), taking a skill means that you have studied that skill to the highest level available, and that you are considered enough of an expert that if people find out that you have that skill, they may consult you for advice and assistance in that field.

 Suggestions for skills include: acting, administration, business knowledge, diplomat, etiquette, gambling, investigation, sense of style, tracking, weapons master, xenobiology, etc. Powers-related skills such as magic or a specific Pattern ability cannot be bought as skills in this way.